Guide to Sources in Anthropology

 Journal of Archaeological Method and Theory.
 1994-. (online)

 This journal provides “topical syntheses” that “critically assess an integrate research on a specific subject in archaeological method or theory.
 More than a bibliographic essay, each article establishes a framework for synthesizing findings, provides incisive commentary on previous work, and identifies research priorities.”
 Continues the discontinued Archaeological Method and Theory, 1989-93 (930.1 Ar2222 in Oak Street and Main Stacks) and Advances in Archaeological Method and Theory, 1978-88 (online and 913.018 Ad in Main Stacks).
-Journal issues after 1994 are exclusively available online.
+Journal issues from 1994-2017 are exclusively available online.

 The Human Relations Area Files (HRAF) is a collection of thousands of full-text sources about almost 400 cultures worldwide.